 The chamber will produce a significant amount of heat during normal operation.
 Locate the chamber in a room with adequate ventilation to prevent excessive heat build-up.
+The chamber generates a heat load of up to 5,000 btuh during a continuous cool down from a high temperature.

 The chamber must be on a solid and level floor.
-Leveling legs are provided to lock the chamber securely in place if desired.

 Allow enough space around the chamber to permit serviceability and the removal of the service access panels, which are located on each side and the rear.

-⚠ CAUTION: The minimum clearance you should allow for proper ventilation around the chamber must be at least 12" from both the left and right side, and 24" from the rear.
+⚠ CAUTION: The minimum clearance you should allow for proper ventilation around the chamber must be at least 6" from both the left and right side, and 12" from the rear.

-⚠ CAUTION: This chamber is designed for operation in a conditioned laboratory environment.
+$\triangle$ CAUTION: This chamber is designed for operation in a conditioned laboratory environment.
 Operation above 30°C (85°F) or below 16°C (60°F) ambient room temperature is NOT recommended.